willashley23/Asteroids/README.md

 *Live link - www.willashley.io/Asteroids/*

+**NOTE** –  Due to Firefox's poor handling of HTML5 Canvas, it is strongly recommended that you play the game in Chrome.

 ## Background

 My recreation of the classic Atari game utilizes vanillia JavaScript and DOM manipulation along with the Canvas API to simulate a retro gaming experience.